AnthonyCxx/Notes-and-Writeups/C#/ExceptionHandling/ExceptionHandling.md

   }
   catch (IndexOutOfRangeException)   //Identifier goes here, like 'IndexOutOfRangeException e', where 'e' is the name of the object
   {
+    //'Console.WriteLine(e);'  would display the compiler message,  'Console.WriteLine(e.Message);' would display a human-readable message
-    Console.WriteLine("Error: the given index does not exist");       //Console.WriteLine(e);  would display the message }
+    Console.WriteLine("Error: the given index does not exist");
+  }
 }
 ```